GoGuardian

 At our school, we used to have a week of “intersession” before spring and fall break starts.
 Kids can come in and take enrichment courses to prepare them for standardized tests or just to get ahead in general.
 One time, during our spring intersession the kids were supposed to be using one of two websites.
 A student wasn't physically in the room with us on the second day, but he was participating from home and wasn’t on task.

-With GoGuardian, I could immediately see how he strayed from learning.
-This was time for learning, not fun, so I closed one of his tabs.
+With GoGuardian, I could immediately see how he strayed from Learning.
+This was time for Learning, not fun, so I closed one of his tabs.
 A few seconds later I got an email from that child trying to explain what was happening.
 It turned out he actually wasn't participating in the intersession is was randomly working on an assignment at home.
 GoGuardian works as long as the student is logged into Google Classroom.

 The reverse works, too.
 If I'm at home, or just simply away from school, I can still use GoGuardian to stay up-to-date with my students.
 It’s incredible to know I can still effectively manage my classroom, even if I’m not physically there.
 GoGuardian lets me keep on top of not just what my students learn, but how they learn it.